nnthnkr/c-data-structures/arrays/README.md

 - Insert element at specific position.
 - Find maximum and minimum element in a given array.
 - Read number of negatives in an array.
+- Find two numbers in the array whose sum is closest to 0.
+    - Positives only.
+[Done]